thegrumpys/odop/docs/Help/launchODOP.md

 you can operate with this Help content in one browser tab while the ODOP main page is in another browser tab.
-This approach will permit rapid switching from this Help content in order to view the corresponding part of the program user interface.
+This approach will permit rapid switching from this Help content in order to view the corresponding part of the program user interface (ODOP main page).

 In order to start the ODOP software, copy this address (URL):